juxor/afaq/markdown/biblio.md

 **Russia after Lenin : politics, culture and society, 1921-1929**, Routledge, London/New York, 1998

-Brovkin, Vladimir N. (Ed.), **The Bolsheviks in Russian Society: The Revolution and Civil Wars**, Yale University Press, New Haven and London, 1997.
+Brovkin, Vladimir N. (ed.), **The Bolsheviks in Russian Society: The Revolution and Civil Wars**, Yale University Press, New Haven and London, 1997.